camilleNicoleT/camilleNicoleT/README.md

 - 👋 Hi, I’m @camilleNicoleT
 - 👀 I’m interested in Archery
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning API
-- 💞️ I’m looking to collaborate on an dope app
+- 💞️ I’m looking to collaborate on a cool app

 <!---